leafac/yocto-cfa/dissertation/yocto-cfa.md

 </figure>

-This is similar to [](#an-argument-that-is-not-immediate) and [](#a-function-that-is-not-immediate): the result of substitution may be not an immediate function but another call, and more work may be necessary to interpret it.
+This is similar to [](#an-argument-that-is-not-immediate) and [](#a-function-that-is-not-immediate): the result of substitution may be not an immediate function but another call, in which case more computation is required.
 We solve this with yet another recursive call to `` ts`run() ``:

 ```ts{8}
 // run()